Flag Hardy space theory on Heisenberg groups and applications: The atomic Hardy space

-Our second remark is that in the definition of an atom, we may parametrise particles by general, not necessarily maximal, adapted rectangles, and we may group together the particles in many ways.
+Our second remark is that in the definition of an atom, we may parametrise particles by general, not necessarily maximal, shards, and we may group together the particles in many ways.